Smart Screen Time for Super Speech Skills

 What makes Speech Blubs unique is that it was founded by four friends who all had speech impediments as children and attended speech therapy.
-All four of us pursued digital careers, but aligned a few years ago with the mission of helping children speak.
+All four of them pursued digital careers, but came together a few years ago with the mission of helping children speak.

 We were struck by the idea of the brain’s mirroring system and realized that if we recorded and showed kids demonstrating speech exercises, sounds, words, and phrases, then the neurons of the children watching from the other side of the screen would fire in a way that would then allow them to imitate what they were seeing.

 Our app does not allow for passive viewing – something which spurs addiction.
 Instead, children experience a true human connection with the children featured in our app.
 Through active viewing they learn to better their speech skills and further establish their ability to communicate – suddenly, they have a purpose!

 It has been scientifically proven that certain kinds of screen time are beneficial to your child’s development if there is a person on the other side of the screen.
 Video chatting, the concept on which our app is modeled, has many positive benefits due to the interactions that your child has with the people on the other side of the chat.

 This creates a high level of engagement which helps children learn via modeling and imitation – the scientific phenomena that our app is based on.
 Video chatting also adds the element of social contingency, which refers to the natural back-and-forth between partners in a conversation.
 This makes this form of screen time more meaningful to children than passive forms of screen time, as they are also able to start learning that different people have different points of view.